MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 Write a program in java to demonstrate try catch Block.

 #### Program 302 Basic Core Java Program(TryCatchEx1ArithmeticException.java)
-Write a program in java to demonstrate Arithmetic Exception.
+Write a program in java to demonstrate ArithmeticException.

 #### Program 303 Basic Core Java Program(TryCatchEx2TryCatchForArithmeticException.java)
-Write a program in java to demonstrate try catch Block for Arithmetic Exception .
+Write a program in java to demonstrate try catch Block for ArithmeticException .

 #### Program 304 Basic Core Java Program(TryCatchEx3TryCatchForArithmeticException.java)
-Write a program in java to demonstrate try catch Block for Arithmetic Exception.
+Write a program in java to demonstrate try catch Block for ArithmeticException.

 #### Program 305 Basic Core Java Program(TryCatchEx4HandlingExceptionUsingExceptionClass.java)
 Write a program in java to demonstrate exception handling using Exception Class.